Leila est malade et il est difficile de la soigner !

-In Serbia, Ivana has no more kibbles for abandoned dogs, they will starve to death!
+In Egypt, Heidi has no more kibbles for street dogs, what will happen to them?

 If the collection fails, we will not be able to pay, the departure of the truck will be cancelled and none of the collected kibbles will be delivered...

 If the collection fails, we will refund all donors.